 Little boys should have a strong, arched stream; if not, they need an evaluation.
 If dribbling comes on suddenly, it could be an indicator of an infection.

 If a child feels too stressed or pressured to toilet-train, she may begin to withhold urine and/or stool.
-Follow these guidelines to avoid constipation and other problems:
+This can lead to constipation and other

-2. Treat constipation.
-Both a cause and a result of withholding stool, constipation should be treated with stool softeners, gentle laxatives, and lots of extra fiber and fruit.
+Both a cause and a result of withholding stool, constipation can be treated with stool softeners, gentle laxatives, and lots of extra fiber and fruit.
 If

-If the problem isn't solved in a week, call your health care provider.
+the problem isn't solved in a week, call your healthcare provider.